The Eternal Vigil: The creation and work of the CWGC (4-day tour)

 Day Three: Today we continue our tour with the Loos Memorial that honours the missing from the battle of the same name.
 We then travel into French Flanders to Le Touret Memorial and the Neuve-Chapelle Memorial commemorating more than 4,700 Indian soldiers and labourers who lost their lives on the Western Front in WW1.
 We then visit the last cemetery created by the CWGC; Fromelles (Pheasant Wood) Cemetery before re-entering the Ypres Salient to see the impressive Ploegsteert Memorial to the Missing.
 This memorial was originally planned to be placed across the border in France.

-After stopping for lunch (included in price) we continue our tour with a visit to the largest Commonwealth cemetery in the world, Tyne Cot.
+After stopping for a packed lunch (included in price) we continue our tour with a visit to the largest Commonwealth cemetery in the world, Tyne Cot.
 The cemetery is the resting place of almost 12,000 soldiers of the Great War who were killed in the Ypres Salient.
 Moving on to St Julien, we stop at the stunning Canadian Memorial known as The Brooding Soldier remembering Canada’s participation in the first gas attacks.
 Following on to Essex Farm which is probably the most visited cemetery on the Western Front.
-Here John McCrae wrote the famous poem ‘In Flanders Fields’.
+It is here that John McCrae wrote the famous poem ‘In Flanders Fields’.
 We then finish the day at the Menin Gate.
 This iconic memorial designed by Sir Reginald Blomfield commemorates 55,000 soldiers who were lost in the Ypres Salient and have no known grave.

 Day Four: We leave our hotel for Etaples Military Cemetery; the largest cemetery in France and designed by Sir Edwin Lutyens.
 There are many interesting burials here that your guide will point out before we return to Calais and your ferry back to the UK.